seqan/seqan/manual/source/Tutorial/FileIO.rst

 Both specializations can be constructed with an already open underlying compressed stream, e.g. you can pass the ``gzFile``/``BZFILE*``, that you want to work on, to the stream.
 They are meant as very thin wrappers around the handle for the compressed stream.
 This has the advantage that you have full access to the compression settings etc. and the wrappers only add error flags and so on when necessary.
-For more convenience, you can also use the :dox:`File#open open` function to open them.
+For more convenience, you can also use the :dox:`File#open` function to open them.

 The following example shows (1) how to conditionally enable zlib and bzlib support, (2) how to open ``gzFile`` and ``BZFILE*`` handles for reading and their corresponding wrappers and (3) the possibilities for error checking.